 The last step in setting up your campaign (not long now) entails setting your budget and then picking a bidding strategy which will determine how your money is going to be used.

 When picking which bidding strategy to use with your campaign it’s best to keep it simple.
 We would recommend you start with one of the following strategies to get you off the ground.
-Manual bidding is best for those have time to micromanage and who want to remain in complete control, whereas automated bidding is good for someone with less time but still wants to run their account effectively.
+Manual bidding is best for those who have time to micromanage and want to remain in complete control, whereas automated bidding is good for someone with less time but who still wants to run their account effectively.

 - Manual CPC bidding – You set your own maximum cost per click (CPC) for your ads.
 Find out more here.

-- Maximise clicks – Ads automatically sets your bids to help get as many clicks as possible within your budget.
+- Maximise clicks – Google Ads automatically sets your bids to help get as many clicks as possible within your budget.
 Find out more here.

-- Maximise conversions – Ads automatically sets your bids to help you get the most conversions within your budget.
+- Maximise conversions – Google Ads automatically sets your bids to help you get the most conversions within your budget.
 Find out more here.

-- Enhanced CPC – Ads automatically adjusts your manual bids to help maximise conversions.
+- Enhanced CPC – Google Ads automatically adjusts your manual bids to help maximise conversions.
 Find out more here.